Skip to content

 Ohlson’s work is included in numerous permanent collections including the Metropolitan Museum of Art, NY; the Brooklyn Museum; the National Gallery of Art, Washington, D.C.; the Museum für Moderne Kunst, Frankfurt, Germany; the Dallas Museum of Art, the Whitney Museum of American Art, NY; the Minneapolis Institute of Art; the Museum of Fine Arts, Boston; and the Los Angeles County Museum of Art, amongst others.
 He was the recipient of the John Simon Guggenheim Memorial Fellowship in 1968, the Creative Artists Public Service Grant in 1974, and the National Endowment for the Arts Grant in 1976.

 Doug Ohlson died in New York City in 2010 at the age of 73.
-The Washburn Gallery has represented Ohlson’s estate in NYC since 2011; Louis Stern Fine Arts in Los Angeles has represented the estate on the West Coast since 2012.
+Louis Stern Fine Arts is the exclusive representative of the artist’s estate.

 Back To Top